Toddler talking: what to expect

 Tips to help toddlers understand words

-It’s easy to forget that children don’t understand everything we say.
-Here are some ideas to try when your toddler seems puzzled by something you’ve said:
+During the toddler years, your child understands more and more of what you say to them.
+But they don’t understand everything.
+Here are some ideas to try when your child seems puzzled by something you’ve said:

 - Try saying it in different ways.
 For example, ‘Put the blocks in the box’, or ‘Here’s the box.
 Put the blocks in it’, or ‘Take the blocks to the box, and put them in’.